 Above: A favorite freestanding stove, the Rais Gabo Wood Stove, has a curved front and a well-sealed firebox that ensures optimal combustion control.
 It incorporates a convection grate above the combustion chamber and wood storage space underneath.
 Available in black or gray steel; $3,890.
 Contact Rais to locate a dealer near you.
 For other options, see 10 Easy Pieces: Freestanding Wood Stoves.

 Above: A series of six porcelain ceiling mount fixtures illuminate the screened porch at night.
 We like Schoolhouse Electric's Alabax Small Surface Mount Fixture, handmade in Portland, Oregon; $85 each.

-Above: A handmade rawhide snowshoe rocking chair can we sourced from a variety of sites; this vintage Vermont Tubbs Snowshoe Chair is available on 1st Dibs.
-Two other sources are Snow Source, and Iverson Seek Wilderness (which also offers upright snowshoe chairs).
+Above: A handmade rawhide snowshoe rocking chair we sourced from a variety of sites; this vintage Vermont Tubbs Snowshoe Chair is available on 1st Dibs.
+Another source is Iverson Seek Wilderness, which also offers upright snowshoe chairs.

 Above: DWR's Skagen Nesting Tables, inspired by midcentury designs by Arne Hovmand-Olsen, are made of solid walnut; $578 for the set.

-Above: West Elm's Solid Silk Hand-Loomed Pillow Covers in an array of muted neutrals are currently on sale for $44 each.
+Above: West Elm's Silk Hand-Loomed Pillow Covers in an array of muted neutrals are $44 each.

 Above: From LA design firm Commune, Kilim Pillows are made from reclaimed kilim rugs; contact Commune for pricing and availability.